 Action Completed Download and read the factsheet for your occupation from our website.
-View each unit of competency in the qualification using the following website: https://training.gov.au/Search/Training This will help you to understand the knowledge and skills requirements for your occupation.
+View each unit of competency in the qualification using the following website: https://training.gov.au/Search This will help you to understand the knowledge and skills requirements for your occupation.
 Think about the required knowledge for each unit of competency and if you could answer questions about this knowledge.
-For example: What are the main safety hazards at your work - how do you make sure you are safe? " Where do you get information from to help you do tasks at work?
-Explain how a tool/piece of equipment you use works. " How do you work out what is wrong with a? " How would you fix a?
+For example: What are the main safety hazards at your work - how do you make sure you are safe?
+Where do you get information from to help you do tasks at work?
+Explain how a tool/piece of equipment you use works.
+How do you work out what is wrong with a?
 Read the sample practical tasks provided in Section 4 on page 5.
-Think about how you would complete these sample tasks by asking yourself: " What steps would I follow? " What tools and equipment would Luse?

-- " What tools and equipment would I use? - " What safety precautions would I observe?
+Think about how you would complete these sample tasks by asking yourself: " What steps would I follow? " What tools and equipment would I use? " What safety precautions would I observe?
 If you think there are areas/units where you are not very knowledgeable or skilled, take action to improve.
-This could include:

-- " Searching for information online

-- " Reading information in books

-- " Asking questions of experts

-- " Completing a training course

-- " Asking others to show you how to perform a task

-- " Practising performing practical tasks.
+This could include: "Searching for information online "Reading information in books "Asking questions of experts "Completing a training course "Asking others to show you how to perform a task "Practising performing practical tasks.